-Day 7: Beach day; class in the evening
+Day 9: Half day Catamaran tour; class in the evening

 Day 10: Return to San José

 Day 11: Return to the U.S.

 *This can be a physically demanding tour and students may need to walk at a normal/average pace at times over steep and uneven terrain.

 Housing & Meals

 Students will stay in hotels arranged by the Study Abroad Center and paid for before departure.
-Breakfast is built into the program cost.
+Breakfast and a few additional meals are built into the program cost.
 Students will purchase other meals out-of-pocket while abroad.
 Students are encouraged to try the local foods.